 The house is over 100 years old.
-It was one of the first, and the grandest of the large houses built in and around Guildford after the opening of the Fremantle to Guildford Railway in the early 1880s.
+It was one of the first, and the grandest of the large houses built in and around Guildford after the opening of the Fremantle to Guildford swanvalley.com.au company.
+At the entrance stop and look for me on a limestone wall.
+Copy the letters onto the bottom of the instruction sheet.
+SWAN VALLE